-Recording has been revolutionised.
+Recording equipment has been revolutionised.
 Much of the exotic bulky recording gear you’d find in a well equipped studio now can exist in software form on a laptop or tablet.
 It’s often of good quality and maintenance free.
-The only thing missing might be the less obvious things like good mics & technique, suitable room acoustics and, you never know, maybe the skill to know how to use all this well.
+The only things missing might be stuff like good mics., suitable room acoustics and, you never know, maybe the skill to know how to use all this well.
 Back in the day a record deal was the only way most could afford to book a good engineer at a top class studio.
 You had to convince someone influential you were worth backing either by live performance or a good basic demo tape.
 Not easy.
 It’s all different now.
 You can, if you wish, bypass this path and upload your songs straight from your laptop to an on-line store and you are in business.
-The trouble is, because it’s so easy and convenient, ten million other people are doing exactly the same so you have to do something that will grab the attention and appeal to the masses, which is what big businesses are expert at and have the clout to do.
+The trouble is, because it’s so easy and convenient, ten million other people are doing exactly the same so you have to do something that will grab the attention and appeal to the masses, which is what big businesses are rich and expert enough to do.
 If you have any integrity, you are certainly up against it.
 Uploading, however, certainly is a very good thing for the music web sites..